Sunpro Solar: Trusted Solar Panel Installation in North Carolina

 Property Tax Exemption for North Carolina Solar Panels

 When you install solar panels on your home, your property value increases.
 This is yet another great perk of installing solar panels!
-However, you may be concerned that this added value will also add onto your property taxes.
+However, you may be concerned that this added value will also add to your property taxes.
 But don’t worry.
 The North Carolina government has decreed that 80% of the value of your solar panels is exempt from property taxes.
 The added value to your home will give you more sellers power should you ever need to move and are unable to take your solar panels with you.

 Sunpro Solar, Trusted North Carolina Solar Installation Company